THE DEFINITIVE GUIDE TO AIFMD ANNEX IV

 Deadline for AIFMs reporting half-yearly

-On the 30th of June and on the 31st of December (each year)
+30 or 45 days after the 30th of June and the 31st of December.

 Deadline for AIFMs reporting quarterly

-On the 31st March, the 30th of June, the 30th September and the 31st December
+30 or 45 days after the 31st of March, the 30th of June, the 30th of September and the 31st of December.

 What are the AIFMD Annex IV reporting requirements?